Salary Negotiation with HR - Tips & Examples

 10. Ask for reasoning: Interviewees should create a structured counterproposal based on the proposed salary negotiation.
 Using this, they can reason with HR about salary expectations based on prior employment.

-After the performance review, candidates have multiple tips for salary negotiations that include:
+After the performance review, candidates have multiple tips for salary negotiation with HR that include:

 1. Proof of accomplishments: A higher salary can be negotiated by presenting proof of accomplishments made at the organization.